Do you use Instagram to market your business? Do you get enough interaction with your brand? Do you know how to get more followers on Instagram?

 Do you use Instagram to tell a visual story about your brand, instantly engage with your followers wherever they are, and even get very real user-generated content through photo contests on the app?

-Whether you are new to Instagram, or just want a few more pointers, I’ve put together 52 tips to market your brand more authentically on Instagram.
+Whether you are new, you want to find out how to get more Instagram followers or just want a few more pointers, I’ve put together 52 tips to market your brand more authentically on Instagram.

 What you’ll learn from this post: